Connection between $GW$ and Extended Coupled Cluster: Equivalence with

 To demonstrate the equivalence of Eq.~\eqref{eq:EOMECCeB} with the $G_0W_0$ supermatrix [see Eq.~\eqref{eq:supermatrix}], we begin by establishing the following relation $(\bI + \bt) \cdot \bX = \bX + \bY$, which follows directly from Eq.~\eqref{eq:AmpDef}.
 Furthermore, we note that $\bI + \bz + \bt \cdot \bz = (\bI - \bt)^{-1}$ (see the \SupInf), simplifying Eqs.~\eqref{eq:ECC2h1p}-\eqref{eq:ECC2p1h}.
 From these relations, one finds that $(\bI - \bt)^{-1} \cdot \bX^{-1} = (\bX - \bY)^{-1} = \bX + \bY$, where we made use of $\bt^T=\bt$.\cite{Scuseria_2008} Finally, one can show that \cite{Kitsaras_2026}

 Using the relations derived above, the EOM-ECC eigenvalue problem can be rewritten as

 which, after multiplication from the left by the metric

-is identical to the $G_0W_0$ supermatrix formulation of Ref.~\onlinecite{Bintrim_2021,Monino_2022,Quintero_2022,Monino_2023,Tolle_2023,Scott_2023,Marie_2023}, and results in the effective Hamiltonian $\bH^{GW}$ of Eq.~\eqref{eq:supermatrix}.
-Here, $\bI^\text{h}$ and $\bI^\text{p}$ denote identity matrices defined over the 1h and 1p subspaces, respectively.
+is identical to the $G_0W_0$ supermatrix formulation of Ref.~\onlinecite{Bintrim_2021,Monino_2022,Quintero_2022,Monino_2023,Tolle_2023,Scott_2023,Marie_2023}, and results in the effective Hamiltonian $\bH^{GW}$ of Eq.~\eqref{eq:supermatrix}. \\ Elements of the transformation matrix $\boldsymbol{S}$ are given by